gerbenjacobs/go-telemetry-course/README.md

 ```

 In another shell we can now 'bombard' our app with some traffic.
 Every 5 seconds
-we run our `/school/tick` endpoint, which will generate increase the 'schools hour'
+we run our `/school/tick` endpoint, which will increment the 'schools hour'
 and have ~students~ goats attend their class.

 ```shell